-The securities of Unibail-Rodamco-Westfield (URW) are comprised of one share in Unibail-Rodamco-Westfield SE (URW SE) and one class A share in WFD Unibail-Rodamco N.V.
-(WFD UR NV) (together being the "Stapled Shares"); they are listed on Euronext Amsterdam (market of reference) and Euronext Paris under a single quotation line (ticker: URW).
+The securities of Unibail-Rodamco-Westfield (URW) are comprised of one share in Unibail-Rodamco-Westfield SE (URW SE) and one class A share in Unibail-Rodamco-Westfield N.V.
+(URW NV) (together being the "Stapled Shares"); they are listed on Euronext Amsterdam (market of reference) and Euronext Paris under a single quotation line (ticker: URW).
 In addition, the Stapled Shares are listed on the Australian Securities Exchange in the form of CHESS Depositary Interests (CDIs).
 20 CDIs collectively represent a beneficial ownership interest in one Stapled Share.

-Dividends attached to the Stapled Shares can be distributed by either URW SE (a French company) or WFD UR NV (a Dutch company) or both.
+Dividends attached to the Stapled Shares can be distributed by either URW SE (a French company) or URW NV (a Dutch company) or both.
 CDI holders are recommended to seek their own independent advice from a qualified independent tax or financial advisor in respect of the dividends they receive and the application of any applicable tax rules or regimes.
 In summary it is expected that:

-- > Dividends distributed by WFD UR NV will be paid to all CDI holders net of a Dutch dividend withholding tax of 15%; - > Dividends distributed by URW SE will be paid to all CDI holders net of a default French dividend withholding tax of 30%.
+- > Dividends distributed by URW NV will be paid to all CDI holders net of a Dutch dividend withholding tax of 15%; - > Dividends distributed by URW SE will be paid to all CDI holders net of a default French dividend withholding tax.
+For dividends paid during 2019 the default withholding tax rate was 30%.
+For dividends payable during 2020 this reduces to 28%.